 - Virginia: November 3, 1791

-It is extremely unlikely that politically appointed lawyers on the Supreme Court will agree with my opinion, but who should decide, “We the People” or the Supreme Court Justices?
+It is extremely unlikely that the politically appointed lawyers on the Supreme Court will agree with my opinion, but the states and not the politically appointed Supreme Court Justices should decide.